Crime in Brazil: Prevention and drug war

-In the latest survey by the Cândido Mendes University Center for Security and Citizenship Studies (Cesec), carried out in 2014 with UPP officers, the researchers had already found a complete abandonment of the "proximity" approach and the return to repressive policing.
+In the latest survey by the Cândido Mendes University Center for Security and Citizenship Studies (Cesec), carried out in 2014 with PPU officers, researchers had already found a complete abandonment of the "proximity" approach and the return to repressive policing.
 According to them, the "lack of command, control and logistics" is the cause of all the problems in the Pacifying Police Units, including the death of police officers in the communities.

-As of 2015, Pacifying Police Units (UPPs) of Rio de Janeiro are no longer useful, according to specialists.
+As of 2015, Pacifying Police Units of Rio de Janeiro are no longer useful, according to specialists.
 After more than ten years of design, they are now beginning to undergo drastic changes, since police officers from different units also began to patrol the streets, in addition to the usual policing.
 The lack of formalization of the program and the establishment of evaluation indicators was also a problem, say the researchers.
-The UPPs have never had an internal and systematic evaluation.
+The PPUs have never had an internal and systematic evaluation.

-The movement was expanded in an “unbridled” and “hastily” way.
-Between 2010 and 2013, the number of UPPs almost tripled, jumping from 13 to 36.
-The exaggerated expansion also ended up overloading the Military Police, an institution that, according to Rodrigues, a former Military Police Colonel, already needed (and still needs) structural reforms.
+The movement was expanded "hastily", in an "unbridled" way.
+Between 2010 and 2013, the number of PPUs almost tripled, jumping from 13 to 36.
+The exaggerated expansion also ended up overloading the Military Police, an institution that, according to a former Military Police Colonel, already needed (and still needs) structural reforms.
 "The solution is beyond the police.
 It seems a cliché, but the social part has been missing since the beginning of the project", evaluated the former Commander of the Military Police between 2007 and 2008.
-In the 7 years of the project, there were several allegations of corruption and abuse of force involving UPP soldiers.
+In the 7 years of the project, there were several allegations of corruption and abuse of force involving PPU soldiers.
 The most remembered among them is the torture and death of the bricklayer Amarildo de Souza.

 The proposal, however, proved to be flawed due to the inexperience of these new military police officers with no apparent condition to work in former faction strongholds, as was the case in Rocinha and Complexo do Alemão.
 Burning containers, lack of restrooms and armor, accumulated garbage, broken air conditioning was just one of the proofs that the military police were not working under ideal conditions.
 And on at least eight bases the PMs would be working in an extreme situation.
-Former ISP Director Ana Paula Miranda also believes that “during all this time, an idea was made that the problems in Rio de Janeiro were over”, “That was the first mistake.
-Excessive advertising not taking into account the flaws throughout the project”.
+Former ISP Director Ana Paula Miranda also believes that "during all this time, an idea was made that the problems in Rio de Janeiro were over", "That was the first mistake.
+Excessive advertising not taking into account the flaws throughout the project".